Aircraft Maintenance TechnicianInterview Questions

 Example: “Maintaining the repair logs and documenting the maintenance I perform is just as important as the maintenance itself.
 I take particular care in updating the aircraft logs each time I perform a repair or required maintenance.
-The FAA requires this and that the logs be available for inspection by the owner of the aircraft, the maintenance supervisors, or the FAA at any time.
-The logs also ensure that the aircraft is flight worthy and indicate when the next maintenance is required.”
+The FAA requires this and also requires the logs be available for inspection by the owner of the aircraft, the maintenance supervisors, or the FAA at any time.
+The logs also ensure the aircraft is flight worthy and indicate when the next maintenance is required.”

 Question: Can you explain ways to best maintain, repair, and rebuild aircraft structures, functional components, and parts such as wings and fuselage, rigging, gaskets, and seals?

 Explanation: The interviewer is asking this operational question to gain a better understanding of the process you use for the tasks they are asking about.
 Their motivation for this may be to ensure that you follow procedures similar to the ones they currently use.
-They may also be interested in determining if you can help them improve their processes and procedures, which are standard for their operations.
-Since this is a heavily regulated industry, the one thing you don’t want to mention is any shortcuts or workarounds you use.
+They may also be interested in determining if you can help them improve their processes and procedures which are standard for their operations.
+Since this is a heavily regulated industry, the one thing you don’t want to mention is any shortcuts or workarounds you might use.

-Example: “I have found that the best way to maintain, repair, and rebuild aircraft structures is to first and foremost follow the procedures outlined in the aircraft maintenance manuals.
+Example: “I have found the best way to maintain, repair, and rebuild aircraft structures is to first and foremost follow the procedures outlined in the aircraft maintenance manuals.
 I have also created a systematic process that allows me to organize the work and make it both efficient and comprehensive.
 I usually start with the most challenging tasks.
 Once I complete these, I move on to the more routine requirements.
 After the work is completed, one of my fellow technicians or I inspect the work to make sure it was performed properly.
 The last step is to document the work in the aircraft logs.”

 Question: Can you describe how you go about conducting a test operation of engines and other systems?
 Please include the types of test equipment you use, such as ignition analyzers, compression checkers, distributor timers, and ammeters.

 Explanation: By now, you recognize this as another operational question.
-As the interview progresses, the questions will become more challenging and more detailed.
-This indicates that the interviewer is gaining confidence in your qualifications and is willing to test your capabilities.
+As the interview progresses, the questions will become more challenging and detailed.
+This indicates the interviewer is gaining confidence in your qualifications and is willing to test your capabilities.
 You should be encouraged by this, but remain attentive to the questions asked and the answers you provide.

 Example: “Since our industry is highly regulated and the safety of passengers depends on the quality of work I do, the processes used to test the operation of engines and other systems is very specific.
-I follow the checklists provided by the manufacturers and document each step of the process.
+I follow the checklists provided by the manufacturers, and document each step of the process.
 I use a wide array of equipment available for this purpose.
 These measure the electrical operations, the compression of the hydraulic and other liquid and gas components, vibration analyzers, and other equipment designed specifically for this purpose.
 After the tests are completed, I update the aircraft maintenance logs and note any performance numbers obtained during the testing process.
 This enables me to review previous test results to see if the aircraft components are degrading or need to be replaced.”

 Explanation: This is more of a general question since it asks for your opinion and not a specific answer to a technical or operational question.
-In the aircraft industry, being conservative in performing tests more frequently is preferred, as long as it does not add to the maintenance costs or impede the operation or availability of the aircraft.
+In the aircraft industry, being conservative in performing tests more frequently is preferred as long as it does not add to the maintenance costs or impede the operation or availability of the aircraft.

-Example: “I recommend that the fuel and oil be inspected before each flight to ensure that it is not contaminated.
+Example: “I recommend that the fuel and oil be inspected before each flight to ensure it is not contaminated.
 For private aircraft, these tests are performed by the flight crew.
 For commercial aircraft, the tests are performed by the ground crew or the maintenance staff.
-If contamination is detected, then a certified aircraft maintenance technician should be engaged to perform a more thorough test and to replace the fluids if necessary.”
+If contamination is detected, a certified aircraft maintenance technician should be engaged to perform a more thorough test and replace the fluids if necessary.”

 Explanation: This is an example of a behavioral question.
-Behavioral questions present you with a scenario and then ask for you to describe how you handled it.
+Behavioral questions present you with a scenario and then ask you to describe how you handled it.
 The best way to respond to behavioral questions is by using the STAR framework.
-You define the Situation, state the Task you have to complete, talk about the Action you took, and then describe the Results.
+You define the Situation, state the Task you have to complete, talk about the Action you took, and describe the Results.

 Example: “In my current role, I am often asked to perform physical inspections on the aircraft fuselage, wings, and other structural components.
-The airline provides us with the most up-to-date X-ray and magnetic inspection equipment to accomplish this task.
+The airline provides us with the most up-to-date x-ray and magnetic inspection equipment to accomplish this task.
 Before performing the inspection, I always review the documentation for the test equipment to refresh myself on its proper use.
 I then systematically inspect the structural components, noting any discrepancies I find.
-I also photograph any section of the plane, which may have issues to include in the maintenance documentation.”
+I also photograph any section of the plane which may have issues to include in the maintenance documentation.”

 Explanation: This is a general or opening question the interviewer will ask early in the interview.
-The purpose of this type of question is to begin the conversation, to learn a little bit more about your background, and to obtain the information they can use for subsequent questions.
-General questions are best answered in a general manner, without providing too many details.
+The purpose of this type of question is to begin the conversation, learn a little bit more about your background, and obtain the information they can use for subsequent questions.
+General questions are best answered in a general manner without providing too many details.
 The interviewer will ask follow-up questions if they need more information about this topic.

 Question: Walk me through the process for disassembling engines and inspecting the components for corrosion, wear and tear, and other issues.

-Example: “When disassembling an engine for inspection or repairs, I start with the external components and work my way inward.
-As I remove each component, I carefully place it on a cloth adjacent to my workspace in the order in which I removed it.
-This helps me to replace everything in the proper order during the reassembly process.
+Example: “When disassembling an engine for inspection or repair, I start with the external components and work my way inward.
+As I remove each component, I carefully place it on a cloth adjacent to my workspace in the order in which I remove it.
+This helps me replace everything in the proper order during the reassembly process.
 I inspect each component as I remove it either visually or using measurement tools and instruments such as magnetic inspection or x-ray equipment.
-Any damaged components are repaired or replaced, and everything is documented in the aircraft maintenance manual.”
+Any damaged components are repaired or replaced, and everything is documented in the aircraft maintenance manual."

 Additional Aircraft Maintenance Technician Interview Questions